Best Foods for Muscle Building

 As far as specific foods go, spinach contains the amino acid glutamine which is important in the muscle building process.
 Beets contain the amino acid betaine, which not only enhances liver and joint repair but can also increase muscle strength and power.15 Drinking tea can actually help prevent muscle breakdown.
 Tea contains the antioxidant polyphenol that reduces inflammation and oxidative stress in the body, both of which result in muscle breakdown.16

-A final word to the wise, if you find you have trouble fitting all of these vital nutrients into three meals.
-Try eating more frequently rather than eating more at each meal.
+If you find you have trouble fitting all of these vital nutrients into three meals, try eating more frequently rather than eating more at each meal.
 Many athletes choose to eat five smaller meals throughout the day rather than three large ones.

 1. American College of Sports Medicine, Protein Intake for Optimal Muscle Maintenance, N.p.: American College of Sports Medicine, 2015, ACSM.org, American College of Sports Medicine, Web.; "Preserve Your Muscle Mass," Harvard Men's Health Watch, Harvard Health Publications, Mar.
 2016, Web.